pmborg/Gravity-is-the-4th-Dimension/short.md

 # **CORE PRINCIPLE 1 — SPATIAL GEOMETRY**

-**Gravity is a fourth spatial dimension.**
+Gravity is a fourth spatial dimension.

 It is not curvature of spacetime.
 It is curvature of space into a higher spatial dimension.

-Two interpretations of gravity emerge:
+General Relativity correctly describes gravity as geometry, but it interprets that geometry as intrinsic curvature inside spacetime.

+G4D accepts the same mathematical structure and reinterprets gravity as extrinsic curvature into a higher spatial dimension.

+This is not a replacement of General Relativity.
+It is an interpretational shift, not a mathematical one.

+Two equivalent geometric descriptions exist:

-• Extrinsic curvature (G4D)
+• Intrinsic curvature (spacetime view)
-• Intrinsic curvature (spacetime)
+• Extrinsic curvature (G4D view)

+The equations describe the same structure.
+Only the interpretation of the fourth coordinate differs.

 <table>
 <tr>